raspberrypilearning/pixel-art/en/step_7.md

 ![screenshot](images/pixel-art-set-pen.png)

-You'll also need use the `penColour` variable when you change the colour of a pixel.
+You'll also need to use the `penColour` variable when you change the colour of a pixel.

 + Change the `setPixelColour` function to use the `penColour` variable instead of `black`: